Goldbug Hot Springs, ID: Hiking Trail Guide

 - For an idea of average weather, check the Wikipedia entry on Goldbug Hot Springs for monthly averages.

-- Looking for current weather conditions?
+- Looking for a map?
 Check out Recreation.gov’s entry on Goldbug Hot Springs